Daisy (advertisement): Background

-Following the assassination of John F. Kennedy, Vice President Lyndon B. Johnson was sworn in as president of the United States in November 1963.
+Following the assassination of his predecessor John F. Kennedy, Vice President Lyndon B. Johnson was sworn in as president of the United States in November 1963.
 Many saw Johnson as a ruthless politician effective at getting legislation passed.
 During his tenure as the Senate Democratic leader, he was referred to as "Master of the Senate".
 He often used rhetorical techniques, including the famous "Johnson Treatment", to gather votes in the Senate.
 In July 1964, he successfully urged Congress to pass the Civil Rights Act.

-In the 1964 United States presidential election, Johnson was opposed by the Republican presidential nominee Barry Goldwater.
+In the 1964 United States presidential election, the Republican presidential nominee Barry Goldwater challenged Johnson.
 In the aftermath of the Cuban Missile Crisis, nuclear war was one of the central issues of the campaign.
 A public opinion survey conducted in 1963 showed that 90 percent of the respondents believed that a nuclear war was possible, and 38 percent thought it was likely.
 The same year, Goldwater voted against the ratification of the Nuclear Test Ban Treaty, which eventually was passed by the Senate by a vote of 80–14.
 Goldwater campaigned on a right-wing message of cutting social programs and pursuing an aggressive military policy.
 Contrary to Johnson's policies, he suggested the use of nuclear weapons in the Vietnam War, if necessary.
 The Johnson campaign used Goldwater's speeches and his extreme political positions to imply he was willing to wage a nuclear war.
 They portrayed him as a dangerous extremist, notably mocking his campaign slogan "In your heart, you know he's right" with the counter-slogan "In your guts, you know he's nuts".

 A public opinion survey in August showed that Johnson's accomplishments in office would likely yield him only limited support in the campaign.
 Goldwater ran an attack ad in which a group of children recited the Pledge of Allegiance until their voices are drowned out by Nikita Khrushchev, the then Soviet leader, proclaiming "We will bury you!
 Your children will be communists!"
 The Johnson campaign used several rhetorical techniques in the campaign.
 They emphasized Goldwater's extremism and the dangers of trusting him with the powers of the presidency.
 Jack Valenti, a special assistant to Johnson, suggested that "our main strength lies not so much in the for Johnson but in the against Goldwater" vote.